 The high alcohol content of whiskey stimulates the pepsin production in the stomach, helping in smoother digestion.

 It also reportedly heightens pancreas and gallbladder secretions.
-Again whiskey’s appetite curbing effect helps in reducing overeating, thus helping in to keep the stomach sane and happy.
+Again whiskey’s appetite curbing effect helps in reducing overeating, thus helping to keep the stomach sane and happy.
+If you’re still having problems after drinking whiskey, you may want to consider taking probiotics to help with indigestion.

 Lengthens Your Life